IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

 Any additional fields beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
-If possible, these extensions _SHOULD_ be added to the top level `@context` field, and _MUST_ be added before the above contexts.
-The JSON-LD 1.1 functionality of type and predicate specific context definitions _SHOULD_ be used if possible to try to minimize any cross-extension collisions.
+These extensions _SHOULD_ be added to the top level `@context` field, and _MUST_ be added before the above contexts.
+The JSON-LD 1.1 functionality of [type and predicate specific context definitions][json-ld-scoped-contexts] _MUST_ be used to minimize cross-extension collisions.

 The JSON representation _MUST NOT_ include the `@graph` key at the top level.
-This key might be created when serializing directly from RDF data using the JSON-LD compaction algorithm.
+This key might be created when serializing directly from RDF data using the JSON-LD 1.0 compaction algorithm.
 Instead, JSON-LD framing and/or custom code should be used to ensure the structure of the document is as described by this specification.

-Embedded JSON-LD data that uses a JSON-LD version 1.0 context definition, such as references to older external services or extensions, _MAY_ require the context to be included within the service description, rather than listed in the top resource.
+Embedded JSON-LD data that uses a JSON-LD version 1.0 context definition, such as references to older external services or extensions, _MUST_ be retrofitted to use a scoped context based either on a property or type, as per the examples in the definition of the `service` property.
 Care should be taken to use the mappings defined by those contexts, especially with regard to `id` versus `@id`, and `type` versus `@type`, to ensure that clients receive the keys that they are expecting to process.

 ##  5. Resource Structure